Campus Services & Resources

 Global Education Office

-(Third floor, Elliot Center) The Global Education Office (GEO) serves as the campus hub for global academic experiences at Keene State College, providing information and support for incoming international and national exchange students, outgoing study abroad/study away students, and faculty led international courses.
+(67 Winchester St.) The Global Education Office (GEO) serves as the campus hub for global academic experiences at Keene State College, providing information and support for incoming international and national exchange students, outgoing study abroad/study away students, and faculty led international courses.
 Open all year, the GEO office staff are available to students wanting to learn more about international study opportunities and to support international students on campus in the areas of cross cultural adjustment, visa, and initial orientation.
-The GEO office sponsors the International Friends Club for international students and the Ambassador program for returning study away students.
+The GEO office sponsors the International Friends Club for international students and the Global Ambassador program for returning study away students.
 It sponsors a study away photo contest and study away fair each semester.

 (First floor, Elliot Center) The Registrar’s Office maintains and verifies academic records for all students and issues transcripts for students taking credit courses at KSC.
 The office is responsible for: